RMirek/PythonCoursePolaritonGroup/README.md

 # PythonCoursePolaritonGroup
 This is a repository with a Python course for exciton-polariton group.

-It contains a bunch of tasks useful in everyday work on data.
+It contains a bunch of tasks useful in preparing for everyday work on data.